-Bankart repair - what is the problem?
+Bristow-Latarjet - what is the problem?

-Your shoulder is the most mobile joint in your body and therefore relies on strong muscles to move and stabilise it.
+Your shoulder is the most mobile joint in your body and is therefore dependent on strong muscles to move and stabilise it.
 The most important muscles for this purpose are your rotator cuff muscles.

 These muscles originate from your shoulder blade and their tendons form a hood covering the ball of your shoulder joint.
-Underneath this lies a fibrous capsule, which attaches to the humerus (arm bone) and the labrum (lip) of the socket of your shoulder joint.
-This capsule is strengthened at the front by three ligaments.
+The shoulder is a ball and socket joint.